Outgoing German Chancellor Angela Merkel receives farewell military honors at 'Grand Tattoo' | DW | 02.12.2021

 Merkel is only the third German chancellor to be honored with such a military tattoo ceremony, the "Zapfenstreich."
 Helmut Kohl, Christian Democrat Chancellor from 1982 to1998, was the first.
 He chose the Speyer Cathedral in his home state of Rhineland-Palatinate, a UNESCO world heritage site, as the backdrop for the ceremony.
 Social Democrat chancellor from 1998 to 2005, Gerhard Schröder, chose to have the ceremony staged in his hometown of Hannover.

-The ceremony provides the outgoing chancellor with the opportunity to speak.
+The ceremony provides the outgoing chancellor with on of their final opportunities to speak.
 Kohl took full advantage of that opportunity, speaking for 13 minutes in 1998 about German and European history, the gift of peace and freedom and the importance of universal conscription — since abolished.
 In 2005, Gerhard Schröder declined to give a speech.

 Since the government and parliament moved from Bonn to Berlin in 1999, it has been the music, not the speeches, that have been best remembered.
 The music played by the military band is chosen by the person being honored and does not have to be marching music.
 In recent years German officials have ranged from jazz to rock in the requests.